MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 > <!-- Add note about additional policy settings (if necessary) -->

 For more information, see [Use policy settings to manage privacy controls](/microsoft-365-apps/privacy/manage-privacy-controls).
 Even though the article isn’t specifically for Office LTSC 2024, the information covered in the article about how the policy settings work does apply to Office LTSC 2024.

-#### Support duration

-Office LTSC 2024, including Project and Visio, will receive five years of Mainstream Support.
-After this period, there will be no Extended Support for these products.
-For more information, see [Microsoft Lifecycle Policy](/lifecycle/).

 #### Language support